-When students don’t have enough time in their visas, they seek asylum.
+When students don’t have enough time on their visas, they seek asylum.

-Not getting help from the college is one of the major reasons for students to seek refuge.
+Not getting help from college is one of the major reasons for students to seek refuge.

 Read here in detail about why so many International students in Cyprus end up seeking asylum?

 If you have followed the article till now, then you know how most of the colleges and agents work together to make money from you and how the college education and examinations are just formalities in Cyprus.